mech0k/reality-check/README.md

 * Throughout different levels more mechanics are revealed

 #### Known Bugs
-* Sometimes player moves 2 times on 1 click
+* Sometimes player moves 2 times per 1 click

 #### Expandability
 * The game itself can be easiliy expanded, since the code takes care of all the logic.